Cockatrice/Cockatrice/.github/CONTRIBUTING.md

 Basic workflow for translations:
  1. Developer adds a `tr("foo")` string in the code;
  2. Every few days, a maintainer updates the `*_en.ts files` with the new strings;
- 3. Transifex picks up the new files from Github every 24 hours;
+ 3. Transifex picks up the new files from GitHub every 24 hours;
  4. Translators translate the new untranslated strings on Transifex;
  5. Before a release, a maintainer fetches the updated translations from Transifex.